 Once we identify the most interesting candidate materials by the high-throughput approach, they can be further optimized using targeted growth and measurement methods and specialized analysis algorithms.

 The basic research projects are mostly funded by the U.S. Department of Energy (DOE) through the Office of Science's Energy Frontier Research Centers:

 The applied development is mainly supported by DOE's Office of Energy Efficiency and Renewable Energy as a part of several projects focused on novel absorbers, transparent contacts, and other functional materials.

 Learn more about our materials innovation efforts across technological readiness levels.

-The Materials Science Center is Part of the Materials and Chemical Science and Technology directorate, led by Associate Lab Director Bill Tumas.
+The Materials Science Center is Part of the Materials, Chemical, and Computational Science directorate, led by Associate Lab Director Bill Tumas.